 Environment Incident Type (EQSafe Event Subtype) Definition of Incident Type Spill of polluting substances other than hydraulic oil Discharge of substance including fuels or materials, usually through an accident or mechanical failure. (i.e.: diesel fuel spill, solvents, chemicals or other polluting substances).
 These spills are not caused by a failed or damaged hydraulic hose or associated fixture Introduction / Spread of Weeds, Pests or Disease Actions caused or may have caused the introduction or spread of weeds, pests or disease (e.g. dieback) (i.e. machinery not clean on entry or weed and weed-free stockpile sites not managed appropriately).
-Incident may include clearing of native vegetation that: Unauthorised Vegetation Clearing was not internally approved or considered compliant with the requirements of a clearing permit, an exemption, a Ministerial or other lawful means or is beyond the limits of clearing communicated to the contractor.
-Unauthorised Waste Incident may include a potential environmental impact (near miss).
-Disposal Disposal of waste materials in unauthorised location or manner.
+Unauthorised Vegetation Clearing Incident may include clearing of native vegetation that: • was not internally approved or • considered compliant with the requirements of a clearing period • is beyond the limits of clearing communicated to the cont Incident may include a potential environmental impact (near miss) Unauthorised Waste Disposal Disposal of waste materials in unauthorised location or manner.
 Impact to Fauna Incident may include a fauna entrapment, injury or death.
 Other Any other environmental incident not captured or defined in this table.
 Asbestos Containing Materials intercepted (Natural or man-made) Incident may include interception, usually unexpected, of Asbestos Containing Materials (i.e. man-made or natural) during activities.
 Spill of primer or seal in runoff following significant rainfall Incidents may include the loss of primer or seal in runoff due to insufficient time to cure before rainfall event.
-Non-compliance with approval conditions (no environmental impact) A Main Roads environmental incident may include a non-compliance approval condition that did not result in an environmental impact (environmental impact) to comply with clearing permit annual reporting conditions or the provide offset funding within the agreed timeframes).
+Non-compliance with approval conditions (no environmental impact) A Main Roads environmental incident may include a non-compliance approval condition that did not result in an environmental impact (en- to comply with clearing permit annual reporting conditions or to provide offset funding within the agreed timeframes).